j2store/userguide/shipping_usps_advanced.md

 + Letter: This checkbox determines whether your package is a letter (envelope) or a box.

-After configuring the USPS settinga, then the important thing you have to do is to enter the dimensions for your product.
+After configuring the USPS settings, then the important thing you have to do is to enter the dimensions for your product.
 Refer the image below
 ![](./assets/images/dimension.png)

-3)Weight Based Packing :
+**3)Weight Based Packing :**

-In this each product has different weight.Product having less than 70 lbs will be packed up into the single pack.
+In this each product has different weight.
+Product having less than 70 lbs will be packed up into the single pack.
 If the products exceeds the 70 lbs it does not pack up.

 ![](./assets/images/weight.png)